-Pulque is an acquired taste.
-The slimy texture and the bitter taste of the natural pulque is not for everyone.
-But it is one of my favorite Mexican drinks.
+I must admit that pulque is an acquired taste.
+The slimy texture and its bitterness is not for everyone, but once it grows into you, I’m sure it will become one of your favorite Mexican drinks.
 I have learned over the years from friends who are not from Mexico City that my beloved city is famous for having mediocre pulque.
 However, when I visited Pulquería Paseo de Sta.
 Anita with a friend who is a self-proclaimed pulque connoisseur, she admitted that it was the best pulque she had tried in Mexico City.

 My personal favorite is their curado de guayaba (guava) or fresa (strawberry).
 My ideal weekend plan is having a matiné at Cineteca and before or after having a curado at Pulquería los paseos de Sta.
 Anita.